MatthieuDartiailh/bytecode/doc/api.rst

       Convert to a Python code object.

-      On Python older than 3.6, raise an exception on negative line number delta.

       *stacksize* Allows caller to explicitly specify a stacksize.
 If not specified a ControlFlowGraph is created internally in order to call ControlFlowGraph.compute_stacksize().
 It's cheaper to pass a value if